Dariobande/QCQI-TeleportationService/README.md

 └── README.md                         # Project documentation
 ```

-> **Note on simulation outputs and environments:**
+> **Note on simulation outputs:**
-> Numerical execution plots are stored in the [`results/`](file:///Users/dariobandecchi/Documents/GitHub/teleportation-service/results/) directory.
-The project can be run either as standalone scripts or by activating the Julia package environment in [`TeleportationService/`](file:///Users/dariobandecchi/Documents/GitHub/teleportation-service/TeleportationService/).
+> Numerical execution plots generated by the simulations are stored in the [`results/`](file:///Users/dariobandecchi/Documents/GitHub/teleportation-service/results/) directory.

 ---